vmerel/DSu-TE/README.md

 - LTR_Corresponder.py: the script used to establish a correspondancy table LTR - Internal part
 - LTR_Merger.py: the script used to merge LTR and Internal Part using a correspondancy table

+In the PoPoolationTE2 folder:

+- IterativeMasking.sh:
+- CrossMapping.sh:
+- annoPF.py:

+In the circos folder:

+-
+-